-The Corporation may reallocate the net offering proceeds from time to time depending upon our growth strategy relative to market and other conditions in effect at the time.
+The Corporation may reallocate the net offering proceeds that it obtained from the April 2021 Offering (as defined below) and the November 2021 Offering (as defined below) from time to time depending upon our growth strategy relative to market and other conditions in effect at the time.
 Until we expend the net offering proceeds, we will hold them in cash and/or invest them in short-term, interest-bearing, investment-grade securities.